Hans Birch Dahlerup: Reform of the Austrian navy

+1850 portrait of Dahlerup by Eduard Kaiser.

 Dahlerup set out to train a corps of naval officers who were loyal to the emperor.
 None of the Venetian officers who had deserted in 1848 were allowed to return.
 The main naval station was moved to Pula, while the naval command and shipyards were moved to Trieste, and new schools, barracks and an arsenal were established.
 German now replaced Italian as the language of command.
 Dahlerup recommended acquiring new ships and new naval artillery.
 Although new steamships were commissioned, he mostly continued to rely on sailing ships as the backbone of the navy.
 He recruited many German and Scandinavian officers and engineers.
 However, as he did not want to be accused of favouring his own people, generally avoided giving Scandinavians the command of ships of the line.
 The two exceptions were the Norwegian :no:Ferdinand Wedel-Jarlsberg and the Swede Eric af Klint.
 Nevertheless, he was accused by German nationalists of “danifying" the navy.
 He tried to put an end to officers being promoted at their own request, or because they were of noble lineage.
 While rebuilding the Austrian navy, Dahlerup also wanted to undermine Austrian ambitions within the German Confederation which might lead to the navy coming under some kind of unified German command structure.

 Dahlerup found the many intrigues in the Austrian military very wearing.
 He began to sense that he no longer had the emperor's full confidence, and rumours began to circulate of his resignation.
 In July 1851, Dahlerup was formally dismissed by the emperor's adjutant general Karl Ludwig von Grünne.
 He was offered a position as naval inspector but decided to go home.
 Minister of War Anton Csorich granted him a life pension, which Dahlerup was assured would not stand in the way of re-entering Danish service.
 "How much he deceived himself or me in this, I very soon saw," he wrote in his memoirs.